DorinDaniil/Forecasting-fMRI-Images/README.md

 **Advisor:** Andrey Grabovoy

 ## Abstract
-The problem of reconstructing the dependence between fMRI sensor readings and human perception of the external world is investigated.
-The dependence between the sequence of fMRI images and the video sequence viewed by a person is analyzed.
-Based on the dependence study, a method for approximating fMRI readings from the viewed video sequence is proposed.
-The method is constructed under the assumption of the presence of a time invariant hemodynamic response time dependence of blood oxygen level.
-A linear model is independently constructed for each voxel of the fMRI image.
-The assumption of markovality of the fMRI image sequence is used.
-To analyze the proposed method, a computational experiment is performed on a sample obtained during tomographic examination of a large number of subjects.
-The dependence of the method performance quality on the hemodynamic response time is analyzed on the experimental data.
-Hypotheses about invariance of model weights with respect to a person and correctness of the constructed method are tested.
+The issue of reconstructing the relationship between functional magnetic resonance imaging (fMRI) sensor readings and human perception of the external is investigated.
+The study analyzes the dependence between the fMRI images and the videos viewed by individuals.
+Based on this analysis, a method is proposed for approximating the fMRI readings using the video sequence.
+The method is based on the assumption that there is a time-invariant hemodynamic response to changes in blood oxygen levels.
+A linear model is constructed for each individual voxel in the fMRI image, assuming that the image sequence follows a Markov property.
+To test the proposed method, a computational experiment was conducted on a dataset collected during tomographic examinations of a large number of individuals.
+The performance of the method was evaluated based on the experimental data, and hypotheses were tested regarding the invariance of the model weights and the correctness of the method.

 ## Repository Structure
 The repository is structured as follows: